lebalz/smartphone-connector/README.md

 - `room_members` list of devices and scripts connected to this room
 - `joined_rooms` all rooms which this client gets events from
 - `device_count` the count of all devices and scripts currently connected to the server
-- `client_count` the count of client devices connected to the server (e.g. Smartphones)
+- `client_count` the count of client devices connected over a webbrowser to the server (e.g. Smartphones)
 - `room_member_count` count of other clients/scripts connected to this room.
 All these clients will receive the events of this room too.
+- `client_device` the first found device connected over a webbrowser with the same `device_id`

 ## Methods